 DOPAMINE is a volunteer-run 501(c)(3) nonprofit.
 We publish four books a year.
 One of these titles is a themed anthology, edited by Michelle Tea.
 Created with the dual intention of acting as a fundraiser for the press and bringing more authors into press, Tea leans on her extensive, long-time connections with writers internationally, built through decades not only of shared writing community but through her work as a queer literary organizer.

-All of the best queer and trans literature is published on the edge, and DOPAMINE follows in the footsteps of daring publishers such as High Rick, Hanuman, Black Sparrow, Gallimard, Or Books, the Feminist Press, Akashic Books, and many more.
+All of the best queer and trans literature is published on the edge, and DOPAMINE follows in the footsteps of daring publishers such as High Risk, Hanuman, Black Sparrow, Gallimard, Or Books, the Feminist Press, Akashic Books, and many more.
 DOPAMINE works closely with influential indie publisher Semiotext(e).
 In DOPAMINE’s early days, while meeting with Semiotext(e)’s Hedi El Kholti to learn more about the production and distribution of books, a collaboration was born.
 Not quite an imprint—Tea has total control over what DOPAMINE publishes, and DOPAMINE is be self-funded—this alliance allows the volunteer-run house to benefit from Semiotext(e)’s established presence in the literary world, as well as the heaps of knowledge and generous workaday support offered by El Kholti.
 It was an especially sweet arrangement, as Semiotext(e) is the publisher of Tea’s debut memoir, The Passionate Mistakes and Intricate Corruption of One Girl in America, and has long been an inspiration as to what a freethinking, fearless press might look like.

 Michelle Tea